NOSALRO/robot_dart/docs/guide.md

 ### Create box or ellipsoid shapes

 In robot\_dart there are some helper functions to create boxes and ellipsoid shapes.
 By default, robot\_dart uses the DART collision detector that supports collision detection only for basic shapes (boxes, spheres, etc.); for that reason, we will create only boxes and spheres.
-Of course you can change the collision detector to another one supported by DART (you can check the [DART documentation](http://dartsim.github.io/) and our `hexapod` example to see how to do it).
+Of course we can change the collision detector to another one supported by DART (check the [DART documentation](http://dartsim.github.io/) and our `hexapod` example to see how to do it).

 ```cpp
 std::shared_ptr<robot_dart::Robot> random_box(size_t num = 0)